AdobeDocs/workfront.en/help/manage-work/tasks/create-tasks/create-subtasks.md

 # Create subtasks

-In `Workfront`, tasks can have&nbsp;parent-child relationships.
+In Workfront, tasks can have&nbsp;parent-child relationships.
 Child tasks are called subtasks.
 You can create subtasks&nbsp;on the tasks list by making a main task a subtask.&nbsp;You can also make a subtask a main task.

 ## Access requirements